Long-Term Theatre Projects

 - Projects supported through other TAC discipline programs;

 - Projects that have been started or completed prior to the announcement of results.
 Toronto Arts Council does not fund retroactively.

 - Organizations or collectives that receive Operating funding from TAC;

 - Schools that are part of Ontario’s public or private education system;

-Applicants may not apply to both the general Theatre Projects program on February 1st and the Long-Term Theatre Projects program on March 15th for the same or unrelated projects.
-Those who are not successful at the March 15th Long-Term deadline may apply to the August 1st projects deadline for the first phase(s) of the same project, or for an unrelated project.
+- Applicants may not apply to both the general Theatre Projects program in February and the Long-Term Theatre Projects program in March for the same or unrelated projects.

 Return to Theatre Programming